diegoiglesias/zoomTools/README.md

-# ArtboardZoom v 1.2.3
+# ZoomTools v 1.0
-Tiny Sketch.app plugin for zooming to Artboard of currently selected object.
+Tiny Sketch.app plugin does two things:

+- Scroll to top of current artboard
+- Zoom to 75% of current arboard

+**This is a very simple fork of the plugin [ArtboardZoom](https://github.com/Arkkimaagi/ArtboardZoom) by Mikko Tapionlinna**

 <img src="/../artwork/ArtboardZoom.png?raw=true" alt="ArtboardZoom Cmd+4" width="200">